aqiff12/Trash-Detection/README.md

 For GTX 10 series, we can use the file named trash_gtx

-For GTX 30 series, we can use the file named trash_rtx
+For RTX 30 series, we can use the file named trash_rtx

 There are some files needed to be installed from Google Drive from [here](https://drive.google.com/drive/folders/1oGQruHpRcgoxh3xPyff0J2_gYCEcGpQk?usp=sharing):